2024 GHS Label Requirements for Safety and Compliance

 Businesses use both GHS and dangerous goods labels to signify hazardous substances.
 However, there are three key differences between them.
 While you must use GHS labels for hazardous chemicals, you would use dangerous goods labels for hazardous chemicals and/or “articles.”
 Lithium batteries, for example, are a potentially hazardous article that would require a dangerous goods label.

-Secondly, you will find the requirements listed in two different documents.
+Secondly, you will find danger goods and GHS label requirements listed in two different documents.
 GHS requirements are listed in OSHA HazCom standard 1910.1200, while dangerous goods requirements are listed in the International Maritime Dangerous Goods (IMDG) Code.
 Lastly, different agencies enforce compliance with the two sets of guidelines.
-In brief, OSHA enforces GHS compliance for chemicals manufactured, used, or received in the U.S. as well as those shipped from the U.S. In contrast, the IMDG code applies to hazardous materials shipped overseas, and it's enforced by the International Maritime Organization (IMO).
+In brief, OSHA enforces GHS compliance for chemicals manufactured, used, or received in the U.S. as well as those shipped from the U.S. In contrast, the IMDG code applies to hazardous materials shipped overseas, and it’s enforced by the International Maritime Organization (IMO).

 Are GHS labels the same as transport labels?